MajorMotoko007/BikeSharingAsignment/README.md

 # BikeSharingAsignment
 Bike Sharing Assignment is an Upgrad assigment for multi linear regression using Ordinary Least Squared method and with RFE and manual Elimination of the variables.
+It will be used by the management to understand how exactly the demands vary with different features.
+They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
+Further, the model will be a good way for management to understand the demand dynamics of a new market.

 ### Author
 Sourav Kumar Sinha